Nelson Nash: Father of The Infinite Banking Concept®

 Who Is Nelson Nash?

-Nelson Nash is the discoverer and developer of The Infinite Banking Concept and the author of Becoming Your Own Banker.
+Nelson Nash is the discoverer and developer of The Infinite Banking Concept and the author of Becoming Your Own Banker, Building Your Warehouse of Wealth, and The Case for IBC.

 A native of Georgia, Nash received a B.S.
 Degree in Forestry from the University of Georgia, 1952.
 From 1954-1963, Nash worked as a Consulting Forester in eastern North Carolina.